+T/5 Everett Earl Ferguson was born June 11, 1919, in Caldwell County, Kentucky, to Marvin B. Ferguson and Katie W. Adams-Ferguson.
+With his five sisters and four brothers, he grew up in Lyon County and Eddyville, Kentucky.
+He graduated from high school and worked on his father’s farm.
+In 1940 he gave his address as Route 1, Otto Pond, Lyon Kentucky.
 When Selective Service Registration became law on October 16, 1940, he registered for the draft and named his mother as his contact person.
-He also indicated he was self-employed.
+He also indicated he was employed by his father.
 On January 22, 1941, Everett was inducted into the U.S. Army in Louisville, Kentucky, and sent to Fort Knox, Kentucky, for basic training.
 It was also during his basic training that he was assigned to D Company, 192nd Tank Battalion.

 Basic training for the selectees was rushed and finished in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.